elastic/kibana/src/core/MIGRATION_EXAMPLES.md

   }
 }
 ```
-If your plugin still relies on throwing Boom errors from routes, you can use the `router.wrapErrors`
+If your plugin still relies on throwing Boom errors from routes, you can use the `router.handleLegacyErrors`
 as a temporary solution until error migration is complete:
 ```ts
 // legacy/plugins/demoplugin/server/plugin.ts